anisyanka/ksu-smart-home/README.md

 ## Deploy RPI and Home Assistant image
 Learn what you shold buy and install to deploy Home Assistant here - [Install Home Assistant Operating System](https://www.home-assistant.io/installation/raspberrypi).
 In the previous link you can find how to install image with the Home Assistant core already installed.
-You just have to flash SD card with them, but it lookS like you can't run it without hdmi-display for RPI.
+You just have to flash SD card with them, but it looks like you can't run it without hdmi-display for RPI.

-In my case I have no it and I need to control the board over UART for the first booting time and then only over SSH via Wi-Fi.
+In my case I have no displays and I need to control the board over UART for the first booting time and then only over SSH via Wi-Fi.
 Therefore in my case I am going to install the [Raspberry Pi OS](https://www.raspberrypi.com/software/) (image without preinstalled apps) and the Home Assistant core by [hand](https://www.home-assistant.io/installation/raspberrypi#install-home-assistant-core).

 Install prerequisites libs on your Linux machine and flash a SD card: